A prescription for projectors to compute helicity amplitudes in D dimensions: The Prescription

 Let us first consider a prototype $2\to 2$ scattering among 4 external massless gauge bosons:

 with on-shell conditions $p_j^2 = 0,~ j=1,...,4.$ The Mandelstam variables associated with \eqref{momentaassignment}

 encode the independent external kinematic invariants.

 The representation of the gauge bosons' polarization state vectors in terms of three linearly independent external momenta, $p_1, p_2, p_3$ can be determined in the following way.
 We first write down a Lorentz covariant parameterization ansatz for the linear representation and then solve the aforementioned orthogonality and normalization conditions for the linear decomposition coefficients.
-Once we have established a definite Lorentz covariant decomposition form in 4 dimensions solely in terms of external momenta and kinematic invariants, this form will be used as the definition of the corresponding polarization state vector in D dimensions.
+Once we have established a definite Lorentz covariant decomposition form initially in 4 dimensions solely in terms of external momenta and kinematic invariants, this covariant form will be kept and used as the \textit{definition} of the corresponding polarization state vector in D dimensions.

-While the decomposition of polarization state vectors in terms of external momenta is Lorentz covariant, it is always helpful to have in mind a particular reference frame so that a clear geometric picture can be used to illustrate the choices of and constraints on polarization state vectors.
-To this end, we consider in the following discussion the center-of-mass frame of the two incoming particles, as illustrated in figure~\ref{FIG:coordinatesystem}, where the beam axis is taken as the Z-axis with its positive direction set along $p_1$.
-Furthermore, the scattering plane determined by $p_1$ and $p_3$ is set as the X-O-Z plane with $p_3$ having a non-negative X-component by definition.
+While the decomposition of polarization state vectors in terms of external momenta is Lorentz covariant, it is very helpful to have in mind a particular reference frame where a clear geometric picture can be established to illustrate the choices of and constraints on polarization state vectors.
+To this end, we consider in the following discussion the center-of-mass frame of the two incoming particles, as illustrated in figure~\ref{FIG:coordinatesystem}, where the beam axis is taken as the Z-axis with its positive direction chosen along $p_1$.
+Furthermore, the scattering plane determined by $p_1$ and $p_3$ is chosen as the X-O-Z plane with $p_3$ having a non-negative X-component by definition.
 The positive direction of the Y-axis of the coordinate system will be determined according to the \textit{right-hand} rule.
 The reference frame is shown in figure~\ref{FIG:coordinatesystem}.~\\